-Participants can contact their WFPS/WFSSS in writing, by phone, by going to the appointment scheduled in their good cause letter, or by asking for a different appointment time.
-The non-compliance period begins the day a WFPS/WFSSS send the WorkFirst Non-Participation Appointment Letter (85-01) scheduling a good cause/NCS case staffing appointment.
+Participants can contact their WFPS/WFSSS-WorkFirst staff in writing, by phone, or by going to the appointment scheduled in their good cause letter.
+They may also, or by asking for a different appointment time.
+The non-compliance period begins the day a WFPS/WFSSS send the WorkFirst Non-Participation Appointment Letter (85-01) is sent scheduling a good cause/NCS case staffing appointment.